Christopher Oldfield

 2023 Extended Q+A with Iain McGilchrist on The Matter with Things at The Faraday Institute for Science and Religion (online)

 2023 `Can A Rational Person Believe in Miracles?'
-(1 minute response to prompt) Universities and Colleges Christian Fellowship
+(1 minute response to prompt) Universities and colleges Christian Fellowship

 2022 `The Selfish Green?’ (audio): panel on the religious roots of the Anthropocene (with Mazviita Chirimuuta, Timothy Howles, Hannah Malcolm), Greenbelt Festival